Ryan-Gordon1/ansible-cp4s-role/README.md

 ------------------

 An optional section for the role authors to include contact information, or a website (HTML is not allowed).
 This role was developed by Ryan Gordon @ IBM.
-See this link for our [support portal]() and this one for our [community forum]().
+See this link for our [community forum](http://ibm.biz/resilientcommunity).
 Please raise a github issue with problems.